MrDemonWolf/wolfpal/docs/content/en/api-user.md

 ## Reset Password

-Allows a register user to use token to reset password.
+Allows a register user to request a password reset email.

 #### Path